allenlin90/programmingLearning/javascriptLearning/modernReactWithRedux/README.md

     }, [term]);
     ```
 1. We could consider to add `results.length` in this case to resolve the warning in developer console.
 However, this leads us to another bug that having 2 elements in the array will make the app fires request twice.
 1. In this app, we have an `if` statement to check and fire the initial search when `term` has value and `results.length` is `0`.
-However, after we get the response from the request call, `results` is updated, so the `useEffect` is trigerred and run the code with `setTimeout` once which makes another request to the endpoint.
+However, after we get the response from the request call, `results` is updated, so the `useEffect` is triggered and run the code with `setTimeout` once which makes another request to the endpoint.
     <img src="./images/componentRenderingFlowWithUseEffect.png">
 1. Therefore, if we'd like to solve the issue by preventing sending the 2nd request and provide the dependency in the array, we need to restructure the search code.
 1. In this case, we will set up 2 `useEffect` functions and create another `state` as `debouncedTerm`.
 Each of the `useEffect` function focus and run on different `state`.
 One watches over `term`, and the other watches over `devouncedTerm`.
 However, we are now going to modify the workflow of the app.
     1. For the `useEffect` that watches over `debouncedTerm`, it will proceed on the data fetching request to the endpoint and will be initiated when the app starts.
     1. When the user types something, `term` in the `state` will be updated by the other `useEffect`.
 Besides, this `useEffect` function will set a timer to upadte `debouncedTerm`.
-    1. If the user hasn't finished typing and before the timer stops, this `useEffect` will be trigerred and cancel the previous timer, updates `term` in `state`, and set a new timer to `debouncedTerm` again.
+    1. If the user hasn't finished typing and before the timer stops, this `useEffect` will be triggered and cancel the previous timer, updates `term` in `state`, and set a new timer to `debouncedTerm` again.
     1. When the user stops for `500ms`, or the timer runs out, `debouncedTerm` in state will be updated and be set to the same value as that in `term`.
     1. When `state` updates, the component will be rerendered.
 1. As we have initial value for `term` state from the beginning, `term` is assigned to `debouncedTerm`, so `useEffect` for `debouncedTerm` can fire immediately and send a request to fetch data when the app initiates.
 After that, the app works as the flow shown below that `debouncedTerm` will only be updated if the user change the vaule in input search bar and stop typing for more than `1000ms`, which is the given time gap in this case.